 Make your diagram more interactive with links, layers, and hotspots.

 Currently, Free and Basic accounts do not have access to hotspots and layers.
 They can, however, add simple links to text and objects.
-To gain access to hotspots and layers, see our pricing page to upgrade to a Professional or Team account.
+To gain access to hotspots and layers, see our pricing page or contact our awesome sales team.

 Layers separate elements in a diagram so you can show, hide, or lock those elements.
 Layers allow you to add complexity and interactivity to diagrams, whether you need to demonstrate how your application functions or finally prove to your supervisor that your recommendations could simplify a work process.